-HomeThe SECRET team is a follow-up of CODES research-team since January 1st, 2008.
+HomeThe COSMIQ team is a follow-up of SECRET research-team since January 1st, 2020.
+The SECRET team was a follow-up of CODES research-team since January 1st, 2008.

 The research work within the project-team is mostly devoted to the design and analysis of cryptographic algorithms, in the classical or in the quantum setting.
 It is especially motivated by the fact that the current situation of cryptography is rather fragile: many of the available symmetric and asymmetric primitives have been either threatened by recent progress in cryptanalysis or by the possible invention of a large quantum computer.
 Most of our work mixes fundamental aspects and practical aspects of information protection (cryptanalysis, design of algorithms, implementations).